Practical Information

 1. Certificate of Attendance

-The students will get a Certificate of Attendance when they register to the University.
+The students will get a Certificate of Attendance when they register at the University.

 2. Transcript of Records